 The Law Clinics provide second- and third-year law students with an exciting practical educational opportunity.
 Located in Rooms 190 and 95, the Clinics operate as a law firm staffed by faculty and students.
 The Student Practice Rule adopted by the Minnesota Supreme Court allows Clinic students to represent clients in actual court and administrative agency proceedings, as well as transactional matters, under the supervision of Clinic faculty.

-1. Only students in good academic standing are eligible to register for clinical courses.
+1. Only students in good academic standing are eligible to register for a clinic course.

-2. Additionally, certain categories of students are not eligible to register or audit any law clinics: LL.M., Humphrey Fellows, and visiting students.
+2. Additionally, certain categories of students are not eligible to register or audit any clinic courses: LL.M., Humphrey Fellows, exchange and visiting students.

-4. While students are generally enrolled in law clinics through the Lottery Registration process, students should note that the law clinics reserve the option to:
+5. While students are generally enrolled in law clinics through the Law Clinic Lottery Registration process, students should note that the law clinics will arrange the clinic waitlists using the following criteria:

-d.
-Once the lottery has run, the law clinics will award slots in this order and based on the following criteria, keeping in mind the mix of 3L and 2L students in each clinic:
+b.
+The law clinic slots will be awarded based on the lottery order and the following criteria, keeping in mind the mix of 3L and 2L students in each clinic:

 i.
 3L student with no prior clinic enrollment;